 Sketch

-Before creating the digital low-fidelity wireframe, I sketched the first layout by hand to visualize the structure, sections, and user flow.
-This early drawing guided the design direction and helped establish a clear foundation for the homepage.
+Before creating digital wireframes, I sketched the initial homepage layout by hand to explore structure, hierarchy, and user flow.
+This early sketch helped establish a clear foundation for the homepage before moving into digital design.

 Wireframe (Low-Fidelity Prototype)